 Law, Transactions, & Risk Management

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

-Association Of Certified Fraud Examiners Definition
+What is the Association Of Certified Fraud Examiners?

 The Association of Certified Fraud Examiners, also known as ACFE, is an association made of professionals, to fight fraud and cheating in business practices.
 It is also the accrediting body for those individuals holding Certified Fraud Examiner designation.
 The ACFE association provides various benefits to its members, such as tools, education, and training focused on aiding them to increase their competencies in their work.

 What is the History of the Association Of Certified Fraud Examiners?